List of Spider Riders characters: The Big Four

-Mantid's right hand man, he is a masked humanoid Invectid with many plans to defeat the Spider Riders.
-He is the leader of the Big Four.
-He despises the Oracle, as he is bitter about her taking the sun away from the Invectids, and is eager to hurt her for what he thinks are her wrongs.
-Buguese claims to care little for his comrades, but he has shown respect for Stags, and concern for both Aqune, whom he is mentor to, and Beerain.
-Personally, he hates Hunter Steele for the many defeats at his hands.
-He wields a long crimson bladed sword for a weapon.
-Buguese has remained a loyal and faithful servant of Mantid, but over time, he lost faith and did not trust Mantid anymore.
-He plans to destroy the Spider Riders and take control over the Invectid Nation from Mantid.
-Lord Mantid gave him a machine called Dark Opal and told him to destroy the Spider Riders with it.
-However while battling them it absorbed the power from Hunter's Oracle keys, keeping Buguese from betraying Lord Mantid.
-He removes Aqune's mask, which was endowed with some of the Oracle's power by Lord Mantid and commented that over the years she had become someone precious to him.
-Buguese takes the remaining power of the Oracle keys that Mantid put into Aqune's mask and uses it to revive Dark Opal and goes to fight Lord Mantid himself.
-Dark Opal crashes into Castle Mantid, resulting in an explosion.
-For some reason, Oracle Mantid saved his life because he was going to use him as a tool for revenge.
-He is nearly killed by Mantid when one of his attacks nearly sends him off a cliff.
-He was saved by Beerain and Stags.
+Mantid's right-hand man, a masked humanoid Invectid and the leader of the Big Four.
+He despises the Oracle for taking the sun away from the Invectids, and is eager to hurt her for what he thinks are her wrongs.
+Buguese claims to care little for his comrades, but has shown respect for Stags and concern for both Aqune, whom he is mentor to, and Beerain.
+Personally, he hates Hunter Steele for suffering many defeats at his hands.
+He wields a long crimson bladed sword.
+Initially a loyal and faithful servant of Mantid, over time he loses faith and trust in him, planning to destroy the Spider Riders and take control over the Invectid Nation from Mantid.